Implementing Assistive Tech solutions designed to detect and prevent trips and falls among elderly individuals.

 Supporting LBBD’s Programme

-communication devices, smart home technology as well as sensors for falls detection.
-All these new digital tools will help to support people in care settings to feel more confidence in their home surroundings, with the risk of falls being carefully monitored.
+Relatedly, we are also working as the Evaluation Partner to London Borough of Barking and Dagenham who have received funding to review and roll out a wide range of digital care technologies, including video and communication devices, smart home technology and sensors for falls detection.
+All these new digital tools are aimed at supporting people in care settings to feel more confidence in their home surroundings, with the risk of falls being carefully monitored.